kmehrunes/Scenario/README.md

 # Scenario
 A flexible testing framework (and library) designed for integration and end-to-end tests.

+## Roadmap
+Here are the planned features:
+- [x] Loading resources (0.0.2)
+- [x] Timeouts and circuit breakers (0.0.2)
+- [ ] Template engine for resources
+- [ ] Report generation
+- [ ] Loading scenarios from YAML files
+- [ ] Maven plugin
+- [ ] Gradle plugin

 ## Getting the Framework
 The framework will be added to Maven central repository soon.
 In the meantime you can build it locally by running `mvn clean install`.

 ## Overview
 The framework has a very basic design centered around suites.
 A suite has a collection of scenarios, and each scenario has a set of steps.
 And steps can be shared across scenarios.
 For example:
 ```
 tests
   - suite A